amanalex1804/Zing/README.md

 # Zing

-A static website built using NodeJs and SocketIO .
+A website built using NodeJs and SocketIO .

 ## Features